Prednisolone (By mouth)

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect results of certain skin tests.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
 Blood or urine tests may be needed to check for unwanted effects.

 Possible Side Effects While Using This Medicine: